 Refinitiv carbon research

-Our data, research, analysis and modelling provide clarity in a turbulent commodity market – enabling emissions traders to make decisions quicker and with greater confidence.
+Our industry-leading data, research, analysis and modelling provide clarity in rapidly evolving carbon trading markets.
+Refinitiv's leading insights enable emission traders to make decisions quicker and with greater confidence.

 Refinitiv Commodities Research helps you understand the global commodity complex and empowers commodity traders to make informed trading decisions.

 With Refinitiv's carbon research and analysis, you can leverage sophisticated proprietary modelling and forecasting techniques to understand the supply and demand trends of emissions allowances, and the related impact on carbon and emissions pricing.

 Read our in-depth and up-to-date analysis of the European climate policy pipeline and how the key proposals are likely to affect the market balance.
 Access unique coverage of China’s emissions trading system monitored and researched by our Beijing office.

 Fed by fundamental data, as well as developments in regulatory policy around the world, our commentaries and publications give you the edge in carbon trading, so that you can make every trade count.